• Skip to primary navigation

 This no-bake chocolate hazelnut cheesecake comes together in minutes with just a blender or food processor for layers of chocolate hazelnut love: an easy press-in cocoa crust, chocolate hazelnut cheesecake filling, and creamy ganache on top.

 I made this with my limited edition Chocolate Hazelnut Butter, a collaboration with Ground Up and Raaka Chocolate which is sadly no longer available.
 But you can make this recipe with other good quality chocolate hazelnut spreads.
-And you can order other delicious nut butters from Ground Up and use code BOJON10 for 10% off your order.

 slice of no-bake chocolate hazelnut cheesecake on a plate with fork cutting off a piece

 I've long been a fan of Nutella chocolate hazelnut spread, but I'm no longer a fan of the ingredients that go into making it.
-I've tasted many healthier options over the years, but most still taste too sweet to my palate.
+I've tasted many other options over the years, but most still taste too sweet to my palate.

 Last year, Ground Up asked me to collaborate on a flavor, and chocolate hazelnut was my first thought.
 I knew they'd make a version that was perfectly balanced and loaded with rich chocolate hazelnut flavor.
 They made my chocolate hazelnut dreams come true!